nickerso/cellml-spec-sphinx-test/source/model-interpretation.rst

 13. For the purposes of this specification, the variable elements in a CellML Model SHALL be treated as belonging to one of several disjoint sets of connected variables.
-Each set of connected variables is a set of all variable elements for which the corresponding nodes in the variable equivalence network form a weakly connected subgraph.
+Each set of connected variables is the set of all variable elements for which the corresponding nodes in the variable equivalence network form a weakly connected subgraph.
 Each set of connected variables represents one variable in the mathematical model.